faragon/libsrt/doc/benchmaks.md

 | map    | 10^8 | 10^9 | 4831 | 412.542 |
 | smap   | 10^8 | 10^9 | 1610 | 433.407 |

-Because of access not having the penalty of memory allocation, the std::unordered_map is 3x faster on read than on insertion.
-After optimizations, libsrt smap will target to reduce current 10x to 5x time vs the hash map case for 10^7 elements int-int maps.
+Because of access not having the penalty of memory allocation, the std::unordered\_map is 3x faster on read than on insertion.

 String-key map insert
+---

+Distributed map benchmarks (sdm\_t)
+===

+Introduction
 ---